danielegazzelloni/bookly-demo/README.md

 # bookly-demo
-Bookly: a never-finished AngularJS demo interface for a never-landed enterprise project.
+A never-finished AngularJS demo interface for a never-landed enterprise project.

 Node.js with a basic Google Drive support as back-end.

-## Installation##
+## Installation
 Use the following:

     $ git clone https://github.com/danielegazzelloni/bookly-demo